freeradical13/freeradical13.github.io/index.md

 ### Prokaryotes

 [Prokaryotes][] are composed of a phospholipid bilayer cell membrane.
-In most prokaryotes, this membrane is surrounded by a stronger, [peptidoglycan cell wall][].
-The cytoplasm includes an area called the [nucleoid][] which contains the DNA, generally arranged into plasmids.
+In most prokaryotes, this membrane is surrounded by a stronger, [peptidoglycan cell wall][] made of sugars and polypeptides.
+The cytoplasm includes an area not enclosed with a membrane called the [nucleoid][] which contains the DNA, generally arranged into plasmids.
 Prokaryotes may have flagella used for locomotion and sensing.

+Most prokaryotes are capable of [taxis][] which is movement toward or away a stimulus.
+[Chemotaxis][] is taxis with a chemical stimulus.

-Prokaryotes may have [pili][] or [fimbriae][] which are shorter than flagella and also help with locomotion.
+Prokaryotes may have [fimbriae][] which are shorter than flagella and allow for sticking to surroundings.

+[Pili][] (or sex pili; singular pilus) are appendages that pull cells together for DNA transfer.

 #### Bacteria

-[Bacteria][] are prokaryotes with both a cell wall and an inner membrane.
+[Bacteria][] are prokaryotes with a peptidoglycan cell wall, an inner membrane, a possible outer membrane of lipopolysaccharides, and a further outer [capsule][] of polysaccharides or proteins.
 Bacteria have one or more DNA chromosomes (e.g. [Vibrio][] has two, although with some [debate][debate multiple bacteria chromosomes]).
 Some bacteria have additional DNA plasmids.

-[Chemotaxis][] occurs when bacteria move based on a chemical stimulus.
+[Antibiotics][] are substances which kill bacteria such as targeting peptidoglycan.
+Some bacteria have evolved resistance to some antibiotics with [R Plasmids][] (resistance plasmids) that code for genes to resist such antibiotics.

+A Gram Stain may be used to differentiate bacteria based on their cell wall thickness.
+[Gram-positive][] bacteria have a thick layer of peptidoglycan and stain as dark violet.
+[Gram-negative][] bacteria have a thin layer of peptidoglycan and an additional outer layer of lipopolysaccharides and stain as pink or red.

+[Bacterial Flagella][] has a motor, hook, and filament.

 Bacteria asexually reproduce through [binary fission][] (similar to mitosis although there's no mitotic spindle).
 Binary fission may be initiated when DNA begins to replicate at an origin of replication.

+Some bacteria may form [endospores][] when there is a lack of nutrients which are a copy of its genome surrounded by keratin and peptidoglycan and the endospore pauses metabolism until nutrients are present again.

 One bacterium may transfer some genes to another bacterium through various types of horizontal gene transfer: